 |Origins||Settled by Martin Kimball in 1836 and annexed in 1889|

-Diversey Avenue on the north, Bloomingdale Avenue on the south, Chicago River on the east, Pulaski Road on the west.
-Bucktown – Diversey Avenue on the north, Bloomingdale Avenue on the south, Chicago River on the east, Western Avenue on the west
+Diversey Avenue on the north, Bloomingdale Avenue on the south, Western Avenue on the east, Pulaski Road on the west.

 Logan Square was first settled by Martin Kimball (yes, Kimball Avenue is named after him) in the year 1836.
 It was not until 1850 that others began arriving in the area that Martin Kimball had began building farms on the land.
 The community became known as the town of “Jefferson” as of 1850 with the exception of the area known today as Bucktown.